-While some DA staffers were, in essence, being paid out of accounts flush with purported drug money, dozens of forfeited vehicles, likewise the former property of accused drug offenders, were being repurposed as de facto company cars.
+While some DA employees were, in essence, being paid out of accounts flush with money picked off purported drug dealers, other staffers were repurposing seized vehicles as de facto company cars.

-Vehicle logs, expense records and emails show staffers and top deputies at the DAO routinely drove vehicles confiscated through civil asset forfeiture proceedings.
-Associated maintenance costs were covered with forfeiture cash.
+Vehicle logs, expense records and emails show staff and top deputies at the DAO routinely drove vehicles confiscated through civil asset forfeiture proceedings, with associated maintenance costs similarly covered with forfeiture cash.
 The cars also enjoyed taxpayer-funded gas from municipal refueling stations and assigned private parking spots at the DA’s downtown garage.

-Former DA Lynne Abraham and Republican DA candidate Beth Grossman, who used to oversee the DA’s forfeiture office during her 21-plus years there, both acknowledged the long-running practice.
+Former DA Lynne Abraham and Republican DA candidate Beth Grossman, herself a 21-year ADA who used once oversaw the DA’s forfeiture unit, both acknowledged the long-running practice.